Website Navigation for Screen Readers

 We understand the value of student internships, externships, practicums, and other outside the classroom learning experiences with host institutions.
 However, JHU is limited in its ability to enter in an agreement with a host institution.
 JHU may enter into an agreement with a host institution for a student learning experience when:

 b.
 When the student internship or externship is part of an academic curriculum requirement counting toward a degree in one of the JHU schools (in this scenario there must be a JHU faculty advisor and an educational plan and goals consistent with the degree curriculum for the student to complete during the internship or externship).
+This must request will go through more verifications and be ultimately completed via the appropriate advising office.

 *NOTE: the process to get the opportunity approved and all documents signed and returned may take 2 weeks or longer.
 Please plan accordingly.
+Additionally, HOUR is unable to provide such letters or sign the requested documents.

 For any students proposing projects working with human subjects in any manner: